In this guide, we’re going to cover everything you need to know to prepare for product manager interviews at Meta.

 - Product sense, where you'll be tested on your product design and strategy skills

-- Execution (Analytical thinking), where you'll be tested on your abilty to set goals, analyze data and prioritize.
+- Analytical thinking (Execution) where you'll be tested on your abilty to set goals, analyze data and prioritize.

 - Leadership & Drive, where you'll be asked to demonstrate that you are an empathetic leader

-At the phone screen stage you will typically get one Product sense and one Execution interview.
-And at the on-site stage you will typically get one of each type of interviews (three in total).
+At the phone screen stage, you will typically get one Product sense and one Analytical Thinking interview.
+And at the onsite stage, you will typically get one of each type of interviews (three in total).

 If you're applying for Meta's entry-level Rotational Product Manager program, the interview process is similar, and you can learn more about it in this Meta RPM interview guide.